 An ally of Nazi Germany, Bulgaria had implemented a number of antisemitic measures during World War II that followed Nazi policies.
 But the German defeat at the battle of Stalingrad in February 1943 increased the likelihood that Nazi Germany would lose the war.
 Leaders of several countries allied with Germany—such as Hungary, Romania, and Bulgaria—started questioning their alliance and resisting German influence and pressure.

 But Bulgarian officials continued the deportation of Jews to German-occupied Poland.
 On March 11, 1943, Bulgarian police and military units rounded up roughly 7,000 Jews from Yugoslav Macedonia (mostly from Skopje, Bitola, and Štip) and concentrated in tobacco warehouses in Skopje.
 Over the next several days, virtually all of them were deported to Treblinka, where nearly all of them were murdered.
 Bulgaria did not deport Jews who lived in the core provinces of Bulgaria, but they did deport Jewish residents of territories occupied by Bulgarian forces in 1941.

-Very few Jews from the three towns in Yugoslav Macedonia managed to escape the roundup on March 11, 1943.
-Several were released from the tobacco warehouses on account of their Spanish citizenship.
-Before Franco's coup and the outbreak of the Spanish Civil War in 1936, the Spanish republic had passed a law that granted Spanish citizenship to any applicants who could document their Sephardi origin; in theory, all Sephardi Jews across Europe were eligible, but relatively few took this opportunity.
-Ester Menahem was probably one of them, as she successfully managed to pull herself out of the transport to Treblinka.
+Very few Jews from Yugoslav Macedonia managed to escape the roundup on March 11, 1943.
+But several people who were held in the tobacco warehouses were released because they held Spanish citizenship.
+Before the outbreak of the Spanish Civil War in 1936, the Spanish republic had passed a law that granted Spanish citizenship to any applicants who could document their Sephardi origin.
+In theory, all Sephardi Jews across Europe were eligible, but relatively few applied.